-b.
-The Business Manager shall:

-i.
-Prepare and execute the annual budget for Golden Words together with the Marketing Manager.
+- a.
+The Business Manager shall be responsible to the Director of Retail Services. - b.
+The Business Manager shall: - i.
+Prepare and execute the annual budget for Golden Words together with the Marketing Manager. - ii.

-ii.
 Appoint and supervise all staff under their portfolio.

-iii.
-Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board.

-iv.
-Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee.

-v.
-Be responsible for special events held or hosted by Golden Words.
+- iii.
+Work with the remainder of the Executive to prepare and submit an annual budget and strategic and capital plans for the Engineering Society Advisory Board. - W. Work with the remainder of the Executive to discuss and execute any changes or renewals of the student fee. - v.
+Be responsible for special events held or hosted by Golden Words. - vi.

-vi.
 Complete all additional jobs as stated by the Business Manager Transition Manual.